dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-humanity-war-and-peace.md

 > Birth.
 Death.
 Sickness.
 Love.
 Fear.
 Friendship.
 Water.
 Light.
 Food.

-These ideas experienced by all with near certainty: they are combinated with higher level ideas and form a universal loom on which the web of individual psyche is weaved.
+These are cultural universals and are the most expansively shared facets of the collective consciousness.
+These ideas are experienced by all with near certainty: they are combinated with higher level ideas and form a universal loom on which the web of individual psyche is weaved.
 These are so universal that one can even say that fucking space aliens - they will experience many of these same phenomena.

-The idea of collective unconscious pops up time and time again to answer tough questions, though almost always circumstantially instead of conclusively.
+In contrast, the idea of collective unconsciousness pops up time and time again to answer tough questions, though almost always circumstantially instead of conclusively.
 Kinda frustrating.
 Really need hard evidence.

-In this case, IMO, its moreso the collective unconscious and less so the presence of a universal language root that caused morphological archetypes to emerge across the globe.
+Its moreso the collective unconscious and less so the presence of a universal language root that caused similar morphological archetypes to emerge across the globe.
 It's these morphemes (read: word roots) that are shared across so many languages that suggest the presence of the Proto-Indo-European language.
-Likely, it's a combination of the sporatic emergence of these near universal morphemes from the convergence of the collective unconscious with the viral nature of knowledge that caused these morphemes to coalesce at the root of Indo-European language family.
+Likely, it's a combination of the sporatic emergence of these near universal morphemes from the convergence of the collective unconsciousness with the viral nature of knowledge that caused these morphemes to coalesce at the root of Indo-European language family.
+The morphemes for cultural universals that felt most intuitive in an unconscious way could cross linguistic boundaries.
+They enjoyed powerful evolutionary advantages and may have strengthened the presence of something that seems like a single cultural, linguistic root.

 ### Part Two: Calamity Echoes Through Human Psyche